This guide goes through the required steps to connect Materialize to an Upstash Kafka cluster.

 <your-password>are from the Create new credentials step.

 e.
 If the command executes without an error and outputs CREATE SOURCE, it means that you have successfully connected Materialize to your Upstash Kafka cluster.
-You can quickly test your connection by running the following statement:

 Create a sink in Materialize